kshitij-ka/PiDetectify/README.md

 5. Setup Wireguard:
     - Generate bcrypt password hash by running:
     ```shell
-    docker run -it ghcr.io/wg-easy/wg-easy wgpw <PASSWORD-HERE>
+    docker run -it ghcr.io/wg-easy/wg-easy wgpw '<PASSWORD_HERE>'
     ```

-    This will return a `PASSWORD_HASH`
+    This will return a `PASSWORD_HASH`.
+For addition information, checkout their [guide](https://github.com/wg-easy/wg-easy).

     - Create a file in the current directory called `.env`